 Here’s what they had to say about Everything.

 YUJ Designs has always been known as the design evangelist.
 With bold initiatives such as Design Khopcha, YUJ has always invited the design minds to come together and share ideas.
-Currently remote UX, diverse virtual teams have become the new norm, the pandemic is accelerating change by decades.
+Currently remote UX, diverse virtual teams has become the new norm, the pandemic is accelerating change by decades.
 As terrible as the consequences are today, one optimistic thing is that it’s a bandaid ripping off.
-Those who are keen on transforming their businesses and work by reforming their mindsets and reshaping their skills will tide out this change.
+Those who are keen on transforming their businesses and work by reforming their mindsets and reshaping their skills, will tide out this change.

-YUJ’s new initiative in-line with the core trait of being a #DesignEconomist is reflected through yet another novel initiative.
+YUJ’s new initiative in-line with the core trait of being a #DesignEconomist is reflected through a yet another novel initiative.
 A webinar series that has provided everyone an opportunity to listen to some of the best minds of the present lay it out as is.
 Ponder over and predict.
-Build a framework for the future.
+Build framework for the future.
 Here’s your chance to read through the collection of some golden advice given by industry stalwarts on how this pandemic is affecting our eco-system and how we should respond.
 A collection of wise words that will guide you through these times and enrich your knowledge base to thoroughly understand the Impact of Design.

 Sudhindra V, Chief Design Officer, IBM iX, India.